Jianxun/ltspice_to_svg/context/memory.md

     - Arcs are rendered counter-clockwise from start_angle to end_angle
     - Large arc flag is set correctly based on angle difference
     - Test verifies all arc parameters (angles, direction, large arc flag)
+- Test4 (Symbols) has been successfully implemented and verified
+  - Successfully detects and renders 3 symbols (2 NMOS transistors, 1 voltage source)
+  - Symbols are loaded from both local files and LTspice library
+  - Supports different orientations (0°, 270°)
+  - Symbol shapes are rendered correctly within their groups
+  - Symbol transformations (translation, rotation) are applied correctly
+  - Stroke width customization is supported for all elements

 ## Technical Details
 - The project uses Python 3.12.9